JasmineLSM/Data/README.md

-Built using Google’s public GA4 ecommerce dataset.
+Tableu Dashboard: Built using Google’s public GA4 ecommerce dataset.
 Raw event-level data was transformed in BigQuery SQL into an analysis-ready marketing summary table, then visualized in Tableau.
 ## Live Dashboard

 View the interactive dashboard on Tableau Public: